Dough Re Mi

-Dough Re Mi was an American game show that aired on NBC from February 24, 1958, to December 30, 1960.
+Dough Re Mi is an American game show that aired on NBC from February 24, 1958, to December 30, 1960.
 The series was hosted by Gene Rayburn and was somewhat of an answer to CBS' Name That Tune, which began in 1953.

 Among those who substituted for Rayburn during the run were Jack Barry (prior to the scandals pushing him out of television), announcer Roger Tuttle, Dayton Allen, Keefe Brasselle, and Fred Robbins.

 Game play

 Three contestants competed to identify song titles using the first few notes.
-Each game consisted of three songs worth $100, $300, and $500, respectively.
+Each game consisted of three songs worth $100, $300, and $500, respectively (originally $100, $200, and $400).
 The contestants were each given a $200 bankroll to start the game.
 In each round, each contestant was given one opportunity to guess the title of the song after the first three notes were played.
 If the song title was guessed correctly, the contestant won the value of the song.

 If nobody could identify the song, the fourth note was then put up for bid in a similar format to The Price is Right.
 Each player, one at a time, would take turns bidding any amount of their bankrolls until either a bell rang or all players had stopped bidding.

-The first four notes were then played for the contestant with the highest bid.
+The contestant with the highest bid immediately had that amount deducted from their bankroll, and the first four notes were then played for the contestant with the highest bid.
 If the song title was guessed correctly, the contestant won the value of the song.
 If the title was guessed incorrectly, the contestant could recoup by challenging their opponents.
-If the challenged player could not guess the title of the song, the challenger lost half of their bid and bidding started for the fifth note, and so on.
+If the challenged player could not guess the title of the song, the challenger recovered half of their bid and bidding started for the fifth note, and so on.
 However, if the challenged player correctly guessed the title, the challenger lost their entire bid and the challenged player won the value of the song.

 The player with the most money in their bankroll following the third song won the game.
+The winner could leave with whatever money they had won at that point if they wished; if they chose to play another game, their $200 stake for the next game came out of their winnings.

 This show also had a home audience participation segment wherein on Mondays two notes were played for the home audience to try to guess the song and send in a postcard with that title.
 On Tuesday they would play three notes for the same purpose and continue through the week.
 The following week a prize was awarded by selecting a winning postcard.